containers/automation_images/README.md

 This repository holds the configuration for automation-related VM and container images.
 CI/CD automation in this repo. revolves around producing new images.
-It does only very minimal testing of image suitability for use by other *containers* org. repos.
+It does only very minimal testing of image suitability for use by other [containers](https://github.com/containers) repos.

 # Contributing